NASA predicts large asteroid impact could be in Earth’s future

 (WTAJ) — NASA scientists are predicting a chance that asteroid Bennu will strike Earth in the future, potentially affecting an area the size of Texas.

-According to scientists, Bennu has an extremely small chance to pass through what they call a “gravity keyhole” which would send it on a collision course with Earth in the year 2182.
+According to scientists, Bennu has a chance to pass through what they call a “gravity keyhole,” which would send it on a collision course with Earth in the year 2182.

 Visualization depicting the 2182 Bennu-Earth flyby.
 Bennu’s location in 2182 will vary depending on how the 2135 flyby occurs.
 Two representations of Bennu are depicted.
 The white dot represents an Earth-miss and the grey dot represents an extremely unlikely (1:2700 or 0.037% chance) Earth impact.
 Earth’s orbit is represented in light blue.
 (Video from NASA)